10/2/2021, by Julie Roberts, M.S., CCC-SLP

 Increasingly and alarmingly, clinical professionals and companies that are clearly operating within a highly pathologizing model of assessment and treatment – a medical model that is the anthesis of the Neurodiversity Movement, are selfishly, systematically using a human rights campaign for their own personal bonanza.
 They are appropriating a human rights movement, watering it down, and commercializing it to advertise or sell their:

 - Neurotypical Social Skills Training, classes, products and materials, books, materials, CEU events, etc.

 - ABA services or advertise their clinic or company

-Neurodiversity lite has created a cottage industry for therapists, clinics, and companies to sell their associated products, classes, books, training to the public without having a clue about neurodiversity.
-Suddenly, everyone is ‘neurodiversity-affirming’ and ca$hing in.
+Neurodiversity lite has created a cottage industry for therapists, clinics, and companies to sell their associated products, classes, books, and training to the public without having a clue about neurodiversity.
+Suddenly, everyone is ‘neurodiversity-affirming’ and ca$hing in

 If you are spending your money on a neurodiversity product, it doesn’t necessarily mean your money is going to someone who is knowledgeable about the movement, and it doesn’t mean that their product or masterclass or handbook is going to end up helping neurodivergent people in a neurodiversity-affirming manner.

 Parents of autistic and otherwise neurodivergent children and teens who are seeking out information about neurodiversity, as well as therapists who genuinely want to learn about the neurodiversity movement so they may adopt respectful and empathetic neurodivergent-affirming practices, are paying outrageous prices for anything associated with ‘neurodiversity’, but are they actually getting their money’s worth?